scious/documentation/docs/omnisearch/01-Latest/visual-elements.md

 - `highlightPostTag`
 - `page`

-#### Scious Search parameters
+#### Omnisearch parameters

 Internally, we have two unique parameters for controlling the output of search results:

 1. `clearSciousSearch`

    Can be `true` or `false`.
 Default is `false`.
 If `true`, then `Search Results` is set to an empty list regardless of any other input.
-This effectively "turns off" the Scious Search visual element and it should be used instead of toggling the element's visibility.
+This effectively "turns off" the Omnisearch visual element and it should be used instead of toggling the element's visibility.

 2. `freezeSciousSearch`